otavio-augusto/multilang-sentiment/README.md

 ---

 ### Validation
 While the accuracy provided by AFINN is quite good considering it's computational performance (see above) there is always room for improvement.
-Therefore the `sentiment` module is open to accepting PRs which modify or amend the AFINN / Emoji datasets or implementation given that they improve accuracy and maintain similar performance characteristics.
-In order to establish this, we test the `sentiment` module against [three labelled datasets provided by UCI](https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences).
+Therefore the `multilang-sentiment` module is open to accepting PRs which modify or amend the AFINN / Emoji datasets or implementation given that they improve accuracy and maintain similar performance characteristics.
+In order to establish this, we test the `multilang-sentiment` module against [three labelled datasets provided by UCI](https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences).

 To run the validation tests yourself:
 ```bash